 This process is repeated multiple times until you get a coat of varnish that you’re satisfied with.

 This is an incredibly broad overview of what it takes to build a bamboo fly rod.
 And while I’m far from an expert builder, I can promise it’s easier than you’d expect to build a rod comparable to any of the best fly rods available on the market today.
-My second bamboo fly rod was arguably the best I’ve ever build, and making these fishing tools is one of the most satisfying things you’ll ever do.
+My second bamboo fly rod was arguably the best I’ve ever built, and making these fishing tools is one of the most satisfying things you’ll ever do.

 Rod building is so satisfying, I think because it demands so much of the builder.
 When a rod leaves my shop, I’m always a bit sad to see it go.
 I feel like I’m saying goodbye to something personal, and in a way, I suppose that’s exactly what I’m doing.